 Other stakeholders are also brought together by the project.
 For example, the team works with the energy suppliers and tries to arrange monetary compensation to the households.
 Also, they collaborate with the local government to accelerate the change of mindset and actions on renewable energy.
 The ultimate goal is to break the traditional system of one-way electricity generation and distribution, but enable other retailers, companies and households to create a network together for energy transition within Belgium and across the globe.

 Joeri MOONS, Sustainable Development Leader at Decathlon Belgium, envisions that local energy communities will be developed in the future.
 They will invest in batteries, energy, electrical vehicles within the network, operate them and create their own energy consumption.
 Prior to this bright future, Joeri believes that the current business model has to be changed to value the planet and people as important as the profit.
-Moreover, the same amount of human resources devoted to economic value should also be put to embody the Inclusive and Regenerative targets in our Vision.
+Moreover, the same amount of human resources devoted to economic value should also be put to embody the Local Living and Regenerative targets in our Vision.

 “We need to work on quality, local added value of renewable energy to increase the country mix or even more the city mix of energy.
 I hope that will change the minds of all the people and make them ask: Where is my energy coming from?
 Everyone has a role to play in it and we are always happy to have people onboard to help us in the transition.”